silexlabs/Cocktail/demo/market/readme.txt

 -issue with maxWidth on Alex' Android phone:
 	=> in detailView for iframes & img resize, the width is computed manually (without maxWidth)

+For AppStore submission:
+-ths "demos" word on the splash screen must be removed

 Missing useful functionalities in cocktail
 -zIndex
 -not possible to replace text within a container